This page covers detailed instructions on using and configuring the installation script named

 This method uses a pre-compiled static binary to install Netdata on any Intel/AMD 64bit Linux system and on any Linux distribution, even those with a broken or unsupported package manager.

-To install Netdata from a binary package and get automatic nightly updates, run the following as your normal user:
+To install Netdata from a static binary package, including all dependencies required to connect to Netdata Cloud, and get automatic nightly updates, run the following as your normal user:

 This script installs Netdata at